julianrojas87/inuse-iswc-2021/content/proposed-solution.md

 to reduce computational infrastructure costs while maintaining a high querying flexibility.

-In this section we present a description of the main architectural components of our proposed solution.
+In this section, we present a description of the main architectural components of our proposed solution.
-We describe the proposed ontology and give an full overview of the solution architecture, which includes a fully functional application to support route compatibility checks ([available online](http://era.ilabt.imec.be/test/compatibility-check-demo/)[^era-rcc]).
+We describe the proposed ontology and give a full overview of the solution architecture, which includes a fully functional application to support route compatibility checks ([available online](http://era.ilabt.imec.be/test/compatibility-check-demo/)[^era-rcc]).